Qafny: A Quantum-Program Verifier: Qafny Formalism

 \begin{theorem}[\qafny type soundness] \rm If $\Omega;\sigma \vdash_g e \triangleright \sigma'$ and $\Omega;\sigma \vdash_g \varphi$, then there exists $\varphi'$ such that $(\varphi,e)\Downarrow \varphi'$ and $\Omega;\sigma' \vdash_g \varphi'$. \end{theorem}

-The \qafny proof system is sound and relatively complete with respect to its semantics for well-typed \qafny programs.
+Our proof system is sound and relatively complete w.r.t. its semantics for well-typed \qafny programs.
 Our system utilizes a subset of separation logic admitting completeness by excluding qubit array allocation and pointer aliasing.
 Since every quantum program in \qafny converges, the soundness and completeness refer to the total correctness of the \qafny proof system. $\psi(e)$ refers to that we substitute every variable $x \in \dom{\psi}$ in $e$ with $\psi(x)$.

 \begin{theorem}[proof system soundness] \rm For any program $e$, such that $\Omega;\sigma\vdash_g e \triangleright \sigma'$ and $\fivepule{\Omega}{\sigma}{g}{P}{e}{Q}$, and for every $\psi$ and $\varphi$, such that $\Omega;\sigma\vdash_g \varphi$ and $\Omega;\psi;\sigma;\varphi\models_g P$, there exists a state $\varphi'$, such that $(\varphi,\psi(e))\Downarrow \varphi'$ and $\Omega;\sigma'\vdash_g \varphi'$ and $\Omega;\psi;\sigma';\varphi'\models_g Q$. \end{theorem}